huggingface/accelerate/docs/source/usage_guides/deepspeed_multiple_model.md

 This tutorial will focus on two common use cases:

-1. Using `zero2` to train a model, and `zero3` to perform inference for assisting of the training for the `zero2` model (as `zero2` is faster to train on), which is shown in the RLHF example
+1. Using `zero2` to train a model, and `zero3` to perform inference for assisting of the training for the `zero2` model (as `zero2` is faster to train on if the model fits onto a single GPU), which is shown in the RLHF example
 2. Training multiple *disjoint* models at once, shown later

-## RLHF (multiple models, only one is trained)
+## Multiple models, only one is trained

+RLHF is a good example of such use-case

-Normally, you would use a single [`utils.DeepSpeedPlugin`] at a time, however in this case we have two seperate configurations.
+Normally, you would use a single [`utils.DeepSpeedPlugin`] at a time, however in this case we have two separate configurations.
 Accelerate allows you to create and use multiple plugins **if and only if** they are in a `dict` so that we can reference/enable the proper plugin when needed:

 ```python
 from accelerate.utils import DeepSpeedPlugin